GeordanKrahn/GitPractice/README.md

     - `git log --author=<partialString>` - displays all commits from a specified author
     - `git log --grep=<regex>` - can use regular expressions specified as a string

+## Git Workflow
+-  **Trees:**
+    - In many VCS's there are two main trees
+    - These are the Repository and the Working directories.
+    - we will *checkout* the current state from the repository
+    - we will *commit* staged changes from working directory
+    - in git there will be another directory called the staging index
+        - Working -> `git add filename.ext` -> Staging Index -> `git commit filename.ext` -> Repository
+        - This can work in reverse, but is typically not done
+    - After stages files are commited to the repository, the current state can then be *checked out*